siderolabs/talos/internal/app/machined/pkg/controllers/network/operator/kubespan/README.md

 independently hook into various points of XTables, keeping all such rules and sets independent.
-This means that regardless of what CNIs or other user-side routing rules may do, our WgLAN setup will not be messed up.
+This means that regardless of what CNIs or other user-side routing rules may do, our KubeSpan setup will not be messed up.

 Therefore, we utilise NFTables (which natively supports IP sets and owner grouping) instead, to mark matching traffic which should be sent to the Wireguard interface.
-This way, we can keep all our WgLAN set logic in one place, allowing us to simply use a single `ip rule` match: for our fwmark, and sending those matched packets to a separate routing table with one rule: default to the wireguard interface.
+This way, we can keep all our KubeSpan set logic in one place, allowing us to simply use a single `ip rule` match: for our fwmark, and sending those matched packets to a separate routing table with one rule: default to the wireguard interface.